andrewacashner/hearingfaithms/chapters/chapter-2.md

 The absolute center of the Church's teaching, according to the catechism, was found in Christ's own words in John 17:3, "This is eternal life, that you should know the only true God, and the one whom he sent, Jesus Christ."
-[@Catholic:Catechismus1614, 6: "Hæc est vita æterna, vt cognoscant te solùm verum Deum, & quem misisti, Iesum Christum."]
+[@Catholic:Catechismus1614, 6: "Haec est vita aeterna, vt cognoscant te solùm verum Deum, & quem misisti, Iesum Christum."]
 All the Church's teachers should exert themselves to the end that